2025–26 Myanmar general election: 2020 election performance

 Min Aung Hlaing openly questioned the validity of the 2020 election on the eve of the November election.
 After casting his ballot, he vowed to accept the election results.
-The Tatmadaw (military)-backed Union Solidarity and Development Party lost more seats in both chambers of the national legislature against the NLD, which won another landslide victory in the 2020 general elections.
+The Tatmadaw (military)-backed Union Solidarity and Development Party (USDP) lost more seats in both chambers of the national legislature against the NLD, which won another landslide victory in the 2020 general elections.
 Election results were regarded as credible by both domestic and foreign observers, who found no significant anomalies.

 Nonetheless, the military claimed the vote was fraudulent, citing 8.6 million irregularities in voter lists.
 Unable to support the military's claims, the Union Election Commission dismissed the military's fraud accusations on 28 January 2021.

 2021 military coup

 The military initiated a coup on 1 February 2021.
-Suu Kyi, President, Win Myint, and other important people were taken into custody.
+Suu Kyi, President Win Myint, and other important people were taken into custody.
 After assuming power, Senior General Min Aung Hlaing established a junta known as the State Administration Council (SAC).
 A one-year state of emergency was proclaimed, and Myint Swe was named interim president.
 With the ultimate objective of holding "a free and fair multiparty democracy election," the SAC unveiled a five-point roadmap in late February.

 Aung San Suu Kyi received a number of frivolous charges, including breaching emergency COVID-19 laws, illegally importing and using walkie-talkies, violating the National Disaster Law, violating communications laws, inciting public unrest, and violating the official secrets act.
 On 6 December 2021, she was sentenced to four years in prison, but Min Aung Hlaing commuted her sentence to two years.
 Her conviction complicates her ability to hold public office.

 On 1 August 2021, Min Aung Hlaing formed a caretaker government, and declared himself Prime Minister, whilst remaining the Chairman of the SAC.

 The Tatmadaw originally promised to hold the elections when the state of emergency expired on 1 February 2022, but pushed back the elections first to 2023, and then delayed them indefinitely.